''They're all over me,

 - The Caves of Steel by Isaac Asimov: The Spacers (former Earth colonists living in Utopian conditions throughout Space) have long eliminated all disease in their worlds, but their immune systems decayed as a result (the common cold can kill them), so they are downright paranoid when dealing with normal Earth people (who live in entirely different conditions)—forcing them to take thorough showers and burning all materials they come in contact with.

 - In its sequel, The Naked Sun, an Earthman visits Solaria, a Spacer world.
 They build him a house and he learns that they'll destroy it after he leaves the planet.
-Though Solaria is considered fringe even by Spacer standards.
+However, it is stated that disease is not the matter here - Solaria is considered fringe even by Spacer standards, and it is unthinkable for any of the planet's residents to tolerate another person in the same house.

 - In Peter Pays Tribute, Matt brings a bottle of Febreeze with him to movie theaters.
 He also refuses to eat fast food, sit on public benches, and generally make contact with other people.